hmchen47/DataScience/Notes/a08-FeatureEng.md

     + only considering the most frequent categories in a variable
     + avoid overextending the feature space
   + advantages
-    + not assuming the distribution of categories of the categories variable
+    + not assuming the distribution of categories of the categorical variable
     + keeping all the information of the categorical variable
     + suitable for linear models
-  + limitation
+  + limitations
     + expanding the feature space
     + not adding extra information while encoding
     + many dummy variables probably identical $\to$ introducing redundant information
-  + example
+  + Python code

     ```python
     # import the pandas library